 Immigration: Reduce illegal immigration, reform legal immigration system

-The president has also taken steps to remake the legal immigration system.
+Law enforcement agencies under Trump have stepped up enforcement efforts in the interior of the country, including workplace raids targeting undocumented migrants for deportation.
 Soon after taking office, Trump blocked visitors from several majority-Muslim countries by executive order; after a lengthy legal battle, the courts ultimately upheld a limited version of the plan.
-Critics argued that the travel ban was an unconstitutional policy targeting immigrants by race, ethnicity and religion, while Trump argued the move would protect the country from potential terrorism, despite the fact that there was no history of terrorists coming to the U.S. from any of the banned nations.
+Critics argued that the travel ban was an unconstitutional policy targeting immigrants based on their religion, while Trump argued the move would protect the country from potential terrorism, despite the fact that there was no history of terrorists coming to the U.S. from any of the banned nations.

-Earlier this year, Trump proposed creating a “merit-based” system that would prioritize accepting migrants who have specific jobs skills, instead of those with “family ties” who have relatives living in the U.S. The proposal would fundamentally transform immigration policy, but has not gained traction in Congress.
+Last year, Trump proposed creating a “merit-based” system that would prioritize accepting migrants who have specific jobs skills, instead of those with “family ties” who have relatives living in the U.S. The proposal would fundamentally transform immigration policy, but has not gained traction in Congress.
 Still, it underscores Trump’s belief that unchecked immigration represents a threat to U.S. prosperity and security.

 Trump’s immigration policies and statements have often been criticized for being racist or xenophobic.
-In his presidential campaign announcement in 2015, Trump claimed without evidence that illegal immigrants brought crime and drugs to the U.S. and called Mexican immigrants “rapists.”
+In his presidential campaign announcement in 2015, Trump claimed without evidence that immigrants who entered the country illegally brought crime and drugs to the U.S. and called Mexican immigrants “rapists.”
 The remark set the tone for the rest of the campaign, which included an attack on a federal judge’s Mexican heritage that then-House Speaker Paul Ryan said was the “textbook definition of a racist comment.”
 Later, after taking office, Trump questioned at a White House meeting why the U.S. would want immigrants from “sh*thole countries” in Africa and nations like Haiti.

 Economy: Lower individual and corporate taxes, cut regulations, end trade deficits